Mohsen-Ali-Alawami/Identifying-Car-Drivers/README.md

 # Identifying-Car-Drivers
 # 🚗 The Car is Safe: A Fast and Accurate Pressure-based Authentication System for Identifying Car Drivers

-Official implementation of the MobiSec 2023 conference paper:

-> **The Car is Safe: A Fast and Accurate Pressure-based Authentication System for Identifying Car Drivers** :contentReference[oaicite:0]{index=0}

 ---

 ## 📄 Paper